Weave Realizability for D-type: Preliminaries

 \begin{remark} We study embedded -- rather than immersed -- Lagrangian fillings due to the existence of an $h$-principle for immersed Lagrangian fillings \cite[Theorem 16.3.2]{EliashbergMishachev02}.
 In particular, any pair of immersed exact Lagrangian fillings is connected by a one-parameter family of immersed exact Lagrangian fillings relative to the boundary.
 See also \cite{Gromov86}. \end{remark}

-Our desire for embedded Lagrangians motivates the following definition. \begin{definition} A 3-graph $\Gamma\subseteq \D^2$ is free if the associated Legendrian front $\Sigma(\Gamma)$ can be woven with no Reeb chords. $\Box$ \end{definition} $\Gamma_0(D_n)$, depicted in Figure \ref{fig:DnGraph}, is an example of a free 3-graph of $D_n$-type.
+Our desire for embedded Lagrangians motivates the following definition. \begin{definition} A 3-graph $\Gamma\subseteq \D^2$ is free if the associated Legendrian front $\Sigma(\Gamma)$ can be woven with no Reeb chords. $\Box$ \end{definition}

+In the $N=2$ setting, a 2-graph $\Gamma\subseteq \D^2$ is free if and only if $G$ has no bounded faces contained in the interior of $\D^2$.
+See figure \ref{fig:Reebs} for examples illustrating this characterization.
+In the $N=3$ setting, there is no such simple characterization, but many 3-graphs can be determined to be free by direct inspection, as done in \cite[Section 7]{CasalsZaslow}.
+As an example, the 3-graph $\Gamma_0(D_n)$, depicted in Figure \ref{fig:DnGraph}, is a free 3-graph of $D_n$-type.
+This can be verified by taking a woven front for $\Lambda_0(D_n)$ such that the functions giving the difference of heights between the three sheets take the value 0 on $G$ and increase radially towards the boundary.
+Critical points of these difference functions correspond to Reeb chords.
+By construction, none of these difference functions have critical points, so $\Gamma_0(D_n)$ can be woven without Reeb chords and is a free 3-graph.

 Crucially, the mutation operation described above preserves the free property of a 3-graph. \begin{lemma}[\cite{CasalsZaslow}, lemma 7.4] Let $\Gamma\subseteq \D^2$ be a free 3-graph.
 Then the 3-graph $\mu(\Gamma)$ obtained by mutating according to any of the Legendrian mutation operations given above is also a free 3-graph. $\Box$ \end{lemma} Therefore, starting with a free 3-graph and performing the Legendrian mutation operation gives us a method of creating additional embedded exact Lagrangian fillings.

 At this stage, we have described the geometric and combinatorial ingredients needed for Theorem \ref{main}.
 The two subsequent subsections introduce the necessary algebraic invariants relating Legendrian weaves and 3-graphs to cluster algebras.
 These will be used to distinguish exact Lagrangian fillings.